wnguye03/ubyssey.ca/SETUP-WINDOWS.md

 ### Notes

-- The following instructions are written based on using Git Shell (built on Windows Powershell).
-All the procedures have been tested when the instructions were published.
+- The following instructions were tested using Git Shell (built on Windows Powershell).

 - The Windows Bash shell is still quite unstable and isn't recommended (it _does_ work though, and you can follow the Mac instructions).

-- The steps for installing through Command Prompt should be identical, if not all the same.
-Please report any issues you have so that we would revise the instructions in the future.
+- The steps for installing through Command Prompt should be nearly identical, if not all the same.
+Please report any issues you have so that we can revise the instructions.

 - Note that this is the very first edition of our Windows setup instructions, so expect to see flux and inaccuracies in content.